romaonthego/REFrostedViewController/README.md

 All you need to do is drop `REFrostedViewController` files into your project, and add `#include "REFrostedViewController.h"` to the top of classes that will use it.

+Your project must be linked against `Accelerate` framework.

 ## Example Usage

 In your AppDelegate's `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions` create the view controller and assign content and menu view controllers.